Inside Linfield -

 The Oncology Club is a student organization at the Portland Campus that helps nursing students become better prepared for a possible future in oncology nursing by holding monthly events and participating in community events such as Relay for Life.

-The Linfield Outside Club is all about just that—getting outside!
+The Linfield Outdoor Club is all about just that—getting outside!
 No matter your skill or fitness level, if you enjoy running, hiking, climbing, cycling, water sports, eating outdoors or napping under a big tree, this is the club for you.
 Our goal is to enjoy the Big Outdoors of Portland and beyond, together, from sea to summit.

 Mission Statement: Grace saves us all.